metabase/metabase/docs/users-guide/07-dashboards.md

 The part that says `refresh=60` sets the dashboard to automatically refresh every 60 seconds, `fullscreen` sets it to fullscreen mode, and `night` sets it to night mode (night mode only works when using fullscreen).
 Use an `&` in between keywords, and make sure there's a hash `#` after the dashboard's ID number.

 There is one important limitation with the `fullscreen` option.
 For security reasons, many browsers require user interaction to initiate fullscreen.
 In those browsers, using the `fullscreen` option will enable the fullscreen UI in Metabase, but it won't expand the browser content to fill the screen.
-To ensure the dashboard occupies the entire screen, either activate fullscreen by clicking the button in the UI or use the `fullscreen` URL option and launch the browser in fullscreen or kiosk mode.
+To ensure the dashboard occupies the entire screen, either activate fullscreen by clicking the button in the UI, or use the `fullscreen` URL option and launch the browser in fullscreen or kiosk mode.

 ## Tips on creating helpful dashboards

 To make a really helpful dashboard, you need to first decide what you want the dashboard to tell about your data.
 What questions will give you insight into what you want to know?
-It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals,” for example.
+It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals".

-Once you’ve decided what kinds of questions your dashboard is going to answer, create and save your individual questions from the question builder and save them.
-Next you can add your saved questions to your dashboard and arrange them in a way that makes it easy to scan and understand.

 Some tips:

-- Place the most important saved question cards near the top of the dashboard, and/or make them bigger than the other cards.
-That will help draw people’s attention to what matters most.
+- **Emphasize the most important questions**.
+Place the most important saved question cards near the top of the dashboard, and/or make them bigger than the other cards, to draw people’s attention to what matters most.
-- If you have more than 10 cards on a dashboard, think about breaking the dashboard into two separate ones.
+- **Keep dashboards focused**.
+If you have more than 10 cards on a dashboard, think about breaking the dashboard into two separate ones.
 You don't want to overwhelm people with too much information, and each dashboard should revolve around one theme or topic.
 Remember — you can make as many dashboards as you want, so you don’t have to cram everything into just one.
-- Consider [adding filters to your dashboard](08-dashboard-filters.md) to make them more useful and flexible.
+- **Add filters to your dashboard**.
+[Adding filters](08-dashboard-filters.md) to make them more useful and flexible.
 For example, instead of your dashboard being full of questions that are restricted to a specific time span, you can make more general questions and use dashboard filters to change the time span you're looking at.
+- **Make your dashboards interactive.** Customize what happens when users click on a chart or table in your dashboard.

 ---